eclipse-apoapsis/ort-server/workers/README.md

 │       └── main
 │           └── kotlin
-│               └── analyzer          // Source code of the Analyzer worker │                   └── entrypoint.kt // Entrypoint of the Docker image
+│               └── analyzer          // Source code of the Analyzer worker │                   └── Entrypoint.kt // Entrypoint of the Docker image
 └── Readme.md // This file
 ```